-Candidates who wish to apply for either the MSc or PhD program must have one of the degrees noted above with an average of at least 7.0 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or an equivalent qualification from a recognized institution.
+Candidates who wish to apply for either the MSc or PhD program must have a BSc, MSc or MD with an average of at least 7.0 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or an equivalent qualification from a recognized institution.
 Where applicable (see §173.2.3), applicants must obtain a minimum score of 550 on the TOEFL test.

-Financial assistance may be available from the Alberta Heritage Foundation for Medical Research, Medical Research Council, and from other sources.
+Financial assistance may be available from the Alberta Heritage Foundation for Medical Research, Medical Research Council, and from other sources